sftpplus/sftpplus-docs/src/doc_source/operation-client/transfers.rst

 Source location changes are detected by regularly checking the source folder for changes.

-When a change is observed on the monitored source location, the monitor emits one of the following event types:
+When a change is observed in the monitored source location, the monitor emits one of the following event types:

 * File modified
 * File/folder created
 * File/folder deleted
 * File/folder moved

-Here is a list of file system changes which are **ignored**:
+Here is a list of file system changes that are **ignored**:

 * **Folder modified** (since they are emitted whenever a member is created / removed / moved inside that folder)